kermitt2/grobid-ner/grobid-ner/doc/class-and-senses.md

 ```
 [issue #24](https://github.com/kermitt2/grobid-ner/issues/24)

 ➡ There is no specific class for foreign words.
-They are annotated in one of the existing classes, if relevant, otherwise they are not annotated.
+They are **annotated in one of the existing classes, if relevant (whether they are written in latin or non-latin characters)**.
+Otherwise they are not annotated.
 In all cases, they are identified in parallel by another attribute, orthogonal to the entity class [(issue #37)](https://github.com/kermitt2/grobid-ner/issues/37).

 ➡ Punctuation (like quotation marks) are to be left outside the tags, for example: `"<ENAMEX type="PERSON_TYPE">socialists</ENAMEX>"` [(issue #26)](https://github.com/kermitt2/grobid-ner/issues/26).